it21053528/Machine-learning/README.md

   - Clustering customers who are coming to the mall
   - Predicting final grade of students
   - Classifying quality of the wine as Bad or Good
-  - Predicting Google stock price
+  - Predicting daily Google stock price
+  - Sentiment analysis and clustering of tweets
+  - Magic Telescope data prediction

 Streamlit WebApps
   - Uber pickups in NYC